A Note from Jodee to Adult Survivors of Bullying

 My typical daylong anti-bullying program in a community includes student presentations and a teacher workshop during the day, and in the evening, a Parent/Family Seminar that is usually open to the public.
 I expect parents of bullying victims and even some parents of bullies to attend the nighttime seminar.
 I never anticipated it would draw enormous numbers of Adult Survivors, many of whom don’t even have kids, who come up to me afterward seeking comfort and information.

 It was then I realized that I wasn’t the only one.
 I was a part of something much larger than myself.
 Our struggle is valiant.
 Our wounds are real.
 Our needs are profound.
 It’s time for all of us to reclaim our lives.

 Warning Signs You May Be Suffering From “Adult Survivor Syndrome”

-- A nagging insecurity that makes you second guess yourself to the point of negatively effecting your daily life
+- A nagging insecurity that makes you second-guess yourself to the point of negatively affecting your daily life

 - Susceptible to abusive romantic relationships